nwtime/ntpwww/content/en/ntpfaq/NTP-s-def.md

 As a consequence, isolated networks may run their own wrong time, but as soon as you connect to the Internet, effects will be visible.
 Just imagine some EMail message arrived five minutes before it was sent, and there even was a reply two minutes before the message was sent.

 Even on a single computer some applications have trouble when the time jumps backwards.
-For example, database systems using transactions and crash recovery like to know the time of the last good state.[<span class="footnote">[1]</span>](NTP-s-def.htm#FTN.AEN1291)
+For example, database systems using transactions and crash recovery like to know the time of the last good state.
+Even if a database like Oracle uses integer numbers for transaction sequencing internally, users may want to perform time-based recovery.
+There's a document numbered 1013279.6 from Oracle that discusses the issue.

 Therefore, air traffic control was one of the first applications for NTP.